Curt Brasket: Biography

 Brasket was born in Tracy, Minnesota in December 1932.
 The sixth of eight children, he became interested in chess at age 13 after finding a book on the game – though he had at the time been looking for a book on checkers.
 He attended the University of Minnesota and Saint John's University, graduating with degrees in French and mathematics.
 Upon graduation, Brasket enlisted in the US Army and was sent to Japan for a two-year tour.
 He returned and was given an honorable discharge, after which he started a career as computer programmer for Unisys.

 Brasket married Rita Bronk in 1963 and moved to Bloomington, Minnesota.
 Together they had three daughters: Monica (Charles Wedin), Barbara (Daniel Romanelli), and Rebecca (Joseph Leahy).
 In the late 1970s he was diagnosed with Parkinson's disease.

 Chess career

 In 1952 at age 20, Brasket entered and won the US Junior Chess Championship held in Omaha.
 During the 1970s he competed in a number of Lone Pine International tournaments, occasionally defeating grandmasters such as Walter Browne, Arnold Denker and Larry Evans.
 His peak FIDE rating was 2375 in January 1978, and in 1983 he was awarded the FIDE Master title.

 Between 1991 and his final tournament in 2011, Brasket competed in 583 tournaments.
-In 2013 he received the US Chess Federation Outstanding Career Achievement Award.
+He won the Minnesota State Championship a record 16 times, and in 2013 he received the US Chess Federation Outstanding Career Achievement Award.